Evelina Haverfield: Early career

-Evelina's birth is recorded as 'Honourable Evilena Scarlett' (with her first name spelled thus) born on 9 August 1867 at Inverlochy Castle, Kingussie in Scotland.
-She was the third child of the 5 daughters and a son of William Frederick Scarlett, 3rd Baron Abinger and his wife, Helen Magruder, the daughter of a United States Navy Commodore.
+Evelina's birth is recorded as 'the Honourable Evilena Scarlett' (with her first name spelled thus) born on 9 August 1867 at Inverlochy Castle, Kingussie in Scotland.
+She was the third child of the 5 daughters and a son of William Scarlett, 3rd Baron Abinger, and his wife, Helen Magruder, the daughter of a U.S. Navy commodore.
 Her childhood was divided between London and the Inverlochy estate.
 In 1880 she went to school in Düsseldorf, Germany.

-On 10 February 1887, at the age of 19, she married a Royal Artillery officer, Major Henry Wykeham Brooke Tunstall Haverfield RA (1846-1895), in Kensington, London, and the couple went to live at Sherborne, Dorset.
+On 10 February 1887, at the age of 19, she married a Royal Artillery officer, Major Henry Wykeham Brooke Tunstall Haverfield RA (1846–1895), in Kensington, London, and the couple went to live at Sherborne, Dorset.
 From 1890 to 1893, they lived at West Hall, an Elizabethan manor house at Folke near Sherborne.
-In 1893 the couple moved to Marsh Court at a Dorset hamlet, Caundle Marsh.
+In 1893, the couple moved to Marsh Court at a Dorset hamlet, Caundle Marsh.
 Evelina's husband was 20 years her senior.
-The marriage was a happy one producing two sons, John Campbell Haverfield (1887-1915) and Brook Tunstall Haverfield (1889-1954), but Henry Haverfield died eight years later.
+The marriage was a happy one producing two sons, John Campbell Haverfield (1887–1915) and Brook Tunstall Haverfield (1889–1954), but Henry Haverfield died eight years later.

 Haverfield enjoyed a lifestyle not yet commonplace for women, for example, she rode a bicycle she called Pegasus.
 Cycling was embraced by the suffragists as it was vehicle for 'fresh air' and freedom.
 The sense of liberation was dynamic during the Great War, when mobility was at a high premium and engendered equality.
-On 19 July 1899, she married Major John Henry Balguy RA (1859-1933), from a Derbyshire gentry family, another Royal Artillery major, later a brigadier-general, later a Metropolitan Police magistrate, and an old army friend of her late husband.
+On 19 July 1899, she married Major John Henry Balguy RA (1859–1933), from a Derbyshire gentry family, another Royal Artillery major, later a brigadier-general, later a Metropolitan Police magistrate, and an old army friend of her late husband.
 The ceremony took place in Caundle Marsh.
 The bride soon reverted to the name Haverfield and kept her home at Marsh Court in Sherborne.
 On her wedding day, she wrote in her diary: 'I married Major Balguy with no intention of changing my name or mode of life in any way.
 He is an old friend of my darling Jack.'

 During the Second Boer War, she travelled to South Africa for two years to act as assistant to her husband who was stationed there.
 She enjoyed being involved in the military zone and even took part in rifle practice.
 While there she formed a retirement camp for horses.
 After ten years, the couple separated, but did not divorce.

 Haverfield's friendship with Vera "Jack" Holme, who lived with her in Devon from 1911, may have been more like a marriage, as a year after moving in, Holme made Haverfield her sole heir (including leaving her a bed with 'E.H.&V.H.' carved on it).
-In 1921, Haverfield's own will was refuted by her husband, it was said their marriage was "an unsatisfactory union".
+In 1921, Haverfield's own will was refuted by her husband; it was said their marriage was "an unsatisfactory union".